Information for GP Synergy GP registrars, PEP participants, GP supervisors, practice staff, clinical teaching visitors and other stakeholders.

 ACRRM registrars: If you had planned to use this exam towards meeting your ACRRM paediatric requirement you may meet this when the exam is next available.

 ALS/BLS/emergency course requirements (updated 1 May)

 RACGP registrars: We are working with the RACGP on alternatives to meeting ALS and BLS requirements.

 One option currently available for registrars to complete their Pre-GPT1 or Pre-Fellowship CPR requirement, is the following course, from “gp learning” including an online learning module and virtual practical assessment.
 Follow the link for further information. https://dplearning.com.au/cpd-learning/basic-life-support

 ACRRM registrars: we are working with ACRRM to prioritise registrars who need to meet REST and other emergency course requirements to achieve fellowship.
 Please contact your EC if you have an outstanding emergency medicine course requirement that may impact your completion of training.

-RACGP GPT1 registrars who are involved in programmatic assessment: the MSF collection from practice staff and patients will be delayed to the 2020.2 term.
-More information regarding the MSF will be distributed to those impacted.
+RACGP GPT1 registrars who are involved in programmatic assessment: the MSF collection from practice staff and patients will be postponed in 2020.
+Western NSW subregion will pilot the MSF process for programmatic assessment as a formative assessment and for logistics in 2020.2.
+More information regarding the MSF will be distributed to those involved in the pilot.